oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/4-transform-data.md

 ![Screenshot of movie sales and genre join](images/image40_sales_genre_join.png)

 21. We have completed the data flow.
-It may look complex, but one can visualize it step by step transformations.
+It may look complex, but one can visualize it's step by step transformations.
 Now we need to write it to a new **CUSTOMER_SALES_ANALYSIS** table.

     Click on the tiny grid at the corner to the end of the data flow (last